Skip to content

 Orderly NetworkDEX0%0.03%

 A few venues stand out.
 Lighter runs a zero-fee model on standard accounts and earns its money on pro flow instead.
-MEXC is the CEX price leader at 0% maker / 0.02% taker.
+MEXC charges 0% maker and 0.02% taker at its base tier.
 Drift charged takers 0.035% and paid makers a small rebate before its April 2026 exploit took the venue offline.
 Aster posts 0% maker / 0.04% taker.
 Hyperliquid sits at 0.015% maker / 0.045% taker, with a 4% referral discount.
 Among the big CEXes, Binance, OKX, and Gate.io all quote 0.02% maker / 0.05% taker. dYdX matches the 0.05% taker with a 0.01% maker.
 Bybit charges 0.02% / 0.055%.
 Run your exact size through the fee calculator for real numbers.

 Why maker fees matter more for active traders